-The DSG automatic gearbox functions essentially as a computer-controlled manual that shifts at the speed of electrons.
+The DSG automatic functions essentially as a computer-controlled manual that shifts at the speed of electrons.
 With two clutches and two countershafts, it can literally engage the next gear while simultaneously disengaging the last; which is not possible with conventional manual or automatic transmissions.
-Volkswagen claims acceleration performance is better with the DSG than with the manual gearbox; 0-60 mph takes just 6.9 seconds with the DSG.
-And if you want to play with gears yourself, you can, using Formula 1-style paddles on the steering wheel.
+Volkswagen claims acceleration performance is better with the DSG than with the manual gearbox; 0-60 mph takes just 6.9 seconds with the DSG, vs. a 7.2-second 0-60 with the manual.
+The DSG allows manual shifting using shifter paddles on the steering wheel.

 Even though nearly 60 percent of the car's 3100 pounds is supported by the front wheels, the GTI does not exhibit the tendency to understeer so prevalent in most front-wheel-drive cars.
 To help the driver keep the car on course, the GTI comes with electronic stability control (ESP) as well as traction control.

-Volkswagen's latest GTI is neither the least expensive nor flashiest vehicle in its category.
-Nonetheless, it offers more horsepower and considerably more torque than either the Honda Civic Si or Mini Cooper S. The GTI also offers either its short-throw six-speed manual or state-of-the-art DSG transmission with speed-of-electrons shifting via paddles mounted on the steering wheel.
-With its subtly Teutonic styling, the GTI may not look like a performance car.
-But those inside will have no doubt about its dynamic capabilities.
-They also will enjoy the room, comfort and cargo capacity of its versatile interior, now accessible through four doors.
-They may even come to like that Interlagos plaid.
-We like it.
+The Volkswagen GTI boasts sporty handling and more power than either the Honda Civic Si or Mini Cooper S. The GTI offers either its short-throw six-speed manual or fast-shifting DSG automatic with shifter paddles.
+With its subtly Teutonic styling, the GTI may not look like a performance car, but those inside will have no doubt about its dynamic capabilities.
+They also will enjoy the room, comfort and cargo capacity of its versatile interior.
+They may even come to like that Interlagos plaid upholstery.
+We do.

 NewCarTestDrive.com correspondent Larry Edsall drove the new GTI in the Phoenix area.